 - Pour this over baby cereal and serve.

-Dry fruits are no doubt packed with nutrients that are beneficial for your baby.
+Dry fruits are packed with nutrients that are beneficial for your baby.
 Introducing them to your little one at the right time and in the right way can allow him to enjoy the flavour and the health benefits of dry fruits thoroughly.
 However, consult your baby’s paediatrician before introducing them to your baby’s diet.
 If the doctor gives a go-ahead, introduce one dry fruit at a time and watch out for allergies in your baby.